klahnakoski/jx-sqlite/README.md

 ## Status

-Significant updates to the supporting libraries has broken this ode.
+Significant updates to the supporting libraries has broken this code.
 It still works works for the simple cases that require it

 **Jan 2020** - 96/283 test failing